sparna-git/legislation-schema.org-howto/README.md

 ## Welcome

-This guide is intended for data publisher that wish to disseminate structured metadata about legislation on the web using **[schema.org Legislation extension](http://schema.org/Legislation)**.
-This is especially targeted at stakeholders of the [European Legislation Identifier](https://eur-lex.europa.eu/eli-register/about.html) initiative, that are already engaged in the dissemination of structured metadata using the [ELI ontology](https://op.europa.eu/en/web/eu-vocabularies/model/-/resource/dataset/eli).
-This is also useful for:
+This guide is intended for data publishers that wish to disseminate structured metadata about legislation on the web using **[schema.org Legislation extension](http://schema.org/Legislation)**.
+It is especially targeted at stakeholders of the [European Legislation Identifier (ELI)](https://eur-lex.europa.eu/eli-register/about.html) initiative, that are already engaged in the dissemination of structured data using the [ELI ontology](https://op.europa.eu/en/web/eu-vocabularies/model/-/resource/dataset/eli).
+This guide should also be useful for:

   - Official Journals of non-EU member states wishing to engage into structured data dissemination
   - Local administrations creating legal act or regulations
-  - EU institutions publishing regulations
+  - EU or internation institutions publishing regulations
-  - Private legal publishers interested in making their content more visible
+  - Private legal publishers interested in making their content more visible on the web

-This guide assumes that the reader is comfortable with what schema.org is, and how to decode the [JSON-LD](https://json-ld.org/) syntax, since exemples are given in this syntax.
+This guide assumes that the reader is comfortable with schema.org, with the [JSON-LD](https://json-ld.org/) syntax, and with legislation publishing and consolidations.

 ## Legislation on the web, schema.org, and ELI